stefanwalther/es6-debug-webstorm/README.md

 }
 ```

-The setup described below uses gulp 3.x to transpile ES6 files to ES5, including source-maps, which can then be used in Webstorm to debug ES6.
+The setup described below uses gulp 3.x to transpile ES6 files to ES5, including source-maps, which can then be used in WebStorm to debug ES6.

 **Note:**
 As soon as gulp 4.0 is out, some changes are necessary, gulp 4.0 introduces some breaking changes.